MattLu99/PhotoGalleryAPI/README.md

 # PhotoGalleryAPI
+The backend of an Angular + ASP.NET Core web app project.
+Started as a university project, but then overtime worked more and more on it to learn about Fullstack development.
-ASP.NET Core 6 backend for the PhotoGallery project.
-Using EntityFramework Core 6 it handles all the database management for the users, albums, and images.
+The backend uses ASP.NET Core for the API features and Entity Framework Core for database management.
+Frontend of the project: https://github.com/MattLu99/PhotoGallery

 ## Useful commands